Star Wars: TIE Fighter: Awards and legacy

 TIE Fighter was named the best "Fantasy Simulation" and best overall computer game of 1994 by Computer Games Strategy Plus, while the editors of PC Gamer US declared it the year's top action game and "the best space-combat simulation ever created."
 It was a runner-up for the latter magazine's overall "Game of the Year" award, which went to Doom.
 Similarly, Computer Gaming World nominated TIE Fighter in its "Action Game of the Year" and "Game of the Year" categories, but gave these prizes to Wing Commander III: Heart of the Tiger and X-COM: UFO Defense, respectively.

 In 1996, Computer Gaming World declared TIE Fighter the 56th-best computer game ever released.
-TIE Fighter became the second Lawrence Holland game to be inducted into Computer Gaming Worlds "Hall of Fame" and was inducted into GameSpot's "Greatest Games of All Time" in July 2004 and IGN's "Hall of Fame" in 2007.
+TIE Fighter became the second Lawrence Holland game to be inducted into Computer Gaming Worlds "Hall of Fame" and was inducted into GameSpot's "Greatest Games of All Time" in July 2004 and IGNs "Hall of Fame" in 2007.
 In 1996, GamesMaster rated the game 66th on its "Top 100 Games of All Time."

 PC Gamer US named Tie Fighter Collector's CD-ROM the "Best CD-ROM Enhancement" of 1995.
 The editors called it "an enhanced CD-ROM version that comes close to being a whole new game, and is well worth having even if you've already got the original TIE Fighter."
 The magazine ranked the Collector's CD-ROM Edition #1 in its "Top 50 Greatest Games of All Time" list in May 1997.
 It was ranked #3 on IGN's list of the top 25 PC games of all time in 2007 and #2 in 2009.
 The game was recognized again by IGN in 2010 when it was named the "best Star Wars game ever made".